mason66xue/The-Refactor-Game/README.md

 ## Usage

-The Search Bar at the top has three different options:
+The Search Bar at the top has three different options, at each option, it will take you to the relevant section for more information:
 * Search Engine Optimization
 * Online Reputation Management
 * Social Media Marketing